carl24k/fight-churn/README.md

 The first thing you might need to do is connect to your local server (when I do this on Mac this is necessary;
 on Windows, the connection to the localhost server was already present by default.)
-If you don't already see `localhost` under the Servers tree in Pgadmin,  control (right) clicking on the root of the Servers tree and selecting *Connect*
+If you don't already see `localhost` under the Servers tree in Pgadmin,  control (right) clicking on the root of the Servers tree and selecting *Create*

 ![Connect to Server in PgAdmin](/readme_files/pgadmin_connect.png)